Regulations for the use of information and communications technology (ICT) Facilities provided by STEM Learning Ltd (National STEM Learning Centre).

 STEM Learning reserves the right for an appointed person, or persons, to copy and examine any files or information resident on STEM Learning systems.
 STEM Learning also reserves the right for appointed personnel to monitor network traffic at any time for purposes of network maintenance or security.

-In all cases, access to personal data (files, email, desktop etc.) will comply with the requirements of the Data Protection Act 1998, the Human Rights Act 1998 and the Regulation of Investigatory Powers Act 2000 - in particular, only authorised staff may take such actions and only when authorised by a suitable person or by the user concerned.
+In all cases, access to personal data (files, email, desktop etc.) will comply with the requirements of the Data Protection Act 2018, the Human Rights Act 1998 and the Investigatory Powers Act 2016 - in particular, only authorised staff may take such actions and only when authorised by a suitable person or by the user concerned.
 Abuse of such authority will be a serious disciplinary offence.

 STEM Learning retains logs of all web browsing and email traffic (but not the contents).
-These logs will be kept confidential except as authorised under the RIP Act.
+These logs will be kept confidential except as authorised under the Investigatory Powers Act.
 However summaries containing no personal information may be distributed for operational purposes.

 Management of accounts and data